The Sylvans

+The Sylvans during a debate: a floor speaker shares her view while the main speakers and chair listen.

-The Sylvans are a free speech group which discusses topical issues.
+The Sylvans are a free speech group open to the public which discusses topical issues.
 They meet twice monthly and employ a motion-based debating format.

 The group is a diverse set of people who meet in a central London pub, Ye Olde Cock Tavern.
 With a wide range of backgrounds and perspectives, the debates cover topics in-depth in a friendly atmosphere of mutual respect.
 Through this the Sylvans take a fresh view on the important issues, always incorporating a wide range of perspectives, with speeches from the audience making up two-thirds of the debates.
 This contrasts with other debating groups, that often have experienced, pre-prepared speakers making up the majority of the discussion.
 The Sylvans' approach of taking as wide a possible range of input always generates a deeper understanding of the topic: crowd wisdom, not echo chamber.